 If you put off your maintenance, you’ll end up spending more money on your energy bills than you need to.
 At least once a year, you should have a professional maintain your system.
 For the best results, you can get a maintenance plan that gives you even more frequent maintenance.
 Your wallet will enjoy it.

-A refrigerant leak is a serious issue, but can sometimes be unnoticed.
-If you have high energy bills, leaking refrigerant could be the culprit.
+A refrigerant leak is a serious issue but can sometimes be unnoticed.
+If you have high energy bills, leaking refrigerants could be the culprit.
 You may also notice liquid pooling up near your exterior unit.
 In any case, it’s crucial to hire a technician.
-Refrigerant is a harmful substance that can be hazardous to your health and to the environment.
+Refrigerant is a harmful substance that can be hazardous to your health and the environment.
 After you fix the leak, you’ll enjoy lower energy bills.